-Market events and conditions, including global excess crude oil and natural gas supply, actions taken by OPEC+, sanctions against, and civil unrest in, Iran and Venezuela, slowing growth in China and emerging economies, market volatility and disruptions in Asia, weakening global relationships, conflict between the United States and Iran, isolationist and punitive trade policies, increased United States shale production. sovereign debt levels, world health emergencies (including the COVID-19 pandemic), climate change concerns and political upheavals in various countries, including growing anti-fossil fuel sentiment, have caused significant weakness and volatility in commodity prices.
+Market events and conditions, including global excess crude oil and natural gas supply, actions taken by OPEC+, sanctions against, and civil unrest in, Iran and Venezuela, Russia and the Ukraine, Israel and the West Bank and Gaza Strip; slowing growth in China and emerging economies; market volatility and disruptions in Asia; weakening global relationships; conflict between the United States and Iran; isolationist and punitive trade policies; increased United States shale production; sovereign debt levels; world health emergencies (including the outbreak of pandemic or contagious diseases, such as COVID-19); climate change concerns and political upheavals in various countries including growing anti-fossil fuel sentiment, have caused significant weakness and volatility in commodity prices.
 Following extreme supply/demand imbalance in 2020, the crude oil and natural gas industry rebounded strongly throughout 2021, with oil prices reaching their highest levels in six years.
-However, the ongoing war in the Ukraine and price caps and sanctions on oil from Russia have impacted demand and oil prices throughout the latter half of 2022 and are expected to continue throughout the first half of 2023.
+However, the ongoing war in the Ukraine and price caps and sanctions on oil from Russia have impacted demand and oil prices throughout the latter half of 2022 which continued throughout 2023.
 It is anticipated that the petroleum and natural gas industry will experience more pressure from investors to take meaningful strides towards combating climate change in the upcoming years, including diversifying their energy portfolios.
 These events and conditions have caused a significant decrease in the valuation of crude oil and natural gas companies and a decrease in confidence in the petroleum and natural gas industry.
 Such difficulties have been exacerbated in Canada by political and other actions resulting in uncertainty surrounding regulatory, tax, royalty changes and environmental regulation.
-See "Industry Conditions - Royalties and Incentives", "Industry Conditions -Regulatory Authorities and Environmental Regulation" and "Industry Conditions - Climate Change Regulation".
+See "Industry Conditions - Royalties and Incentives", "Industry Conditions - Regulatory Authorities and Environmental Regulation" and "Industry Conditions - Climate Change Regulation".